-- Go to the event page a few minutes before your event is scheduled to begin.
+- Go to the Webinar page a few minutes before your event is scheduled to begin.

 Course instructors should use the latest version of Firefox or Chrome when hosting webinars.

-- Click the name of the event you're going to host.
+- Click the name of the video webinar you're going to host.

 Begin the Video Webinar